linofir/equipotentialRoof/README.md

     * Calculate midPoint of all Threads and crete bleachersPointsList.
 * Use the midPoints of Threads as bleacherPoints.
 OK
     * find new direction roof reference, adapt bleachersDirection angle with Z, adapt CreateVectorWithAngle, Adapt FindIntersec.
+* Refactoring for use cases.
+    * Roof - Create a code independent of the Z-axis.
+    * MeshManipulation - Reorganize data with greater independence from pre predefined angles.
+    * MeshManipulation - Create a code that organize threads cosidering the inclination of the stairs.
+Correct the avarage number YAxis.
+    * MeshManipulation - Improve the ordering of vertices of retangle threads.
+* Create a mesh for the roof faces created.
+* Develop a process for code updating using branches.
+Address issues with merging temporary and library files created automatically with Unity.